GandalfTea/GO-Python/README.md

 ### Highlights :
  *  2 player game of GO with a modern GUI.
  * Quick tutorial at the beginning of the game.
- * Save all moves of played game in external file.
+ * Save all moves of played game in external json file.

 &nbsp;